tlgs/blog/content/2021-03-20_hello-world.md

 I like to think of it this way: the old adage "Don't judge a book by its cover" is good to keep in mind but you should still be able to say "That's one ugly ass cover".

-It's easy could come up with arguments about the importance of a language's first impression on an user, about ease-of-use, or learning curves that would elevate the discussion about the importance of Hello, World!, but that's not fun;
+It's easy to come up with arguments about the importance of a language's first impression on an user, about ease-of-use, or learning curves that would elevate the discussion about the importance of Hello, World!, but that's not fun;
-Assigning arbitrarty values to the subjective feel of a language is — so that's what I'll do.
+Assigning arbitrary values to the subjective feel of a language is — so that's what I'll do.

 ## the tier list